guillim/guillim.github.io/_posts/2018-02-12-Terminal-colors-and-nice-layout.markdown

 # 9. MacOS bash as default instead of zsh
 To change your default shell from Zsh to Bash, simply run the `chsh -s /bin/bash` command in Terminal and reopen it.
 See more [here](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/#:~:text=Apple%20now%20uses%20Zsh%20as,in%20Terminal%20and%20reopen%20it.)

 Note : Revert to zsh by typing `chsh -s /bin/zsh`

+# 10. Command history search
+For more visual search in your command history, install [fzf](https://junegunn.github.io/fzf/) and replace the old CTRL-R way with fzf